-I am a qualified Art Psychotherapist and have a master’s degree (with distinction) in Art Therapy from the University of Derby.
-I am registered with the Health and Care Professionals Council, and I am a member of the British Association of Art Therapists.
+I am a qualified Art Psychotherapist registered with the Health and Care Professionals Council.
+I am a member of the British Association of Art Therapists.

 What is art therapy?

-Art therapy can benefit people of all ages from young children to mature adults and offers creative, hands-on experiences that do not require any trained art skills.
-These experiences can be playful and exploratory and offer an alternative way of processing feelings that may be too difficult to describe in talking therapies, which makes it particularly effective for children.
+Art therapy can benefit people of all ages from young children to mature adults.
+It offers creative experiences that do not require any trained art skills.

-Art therapy can help individuals who may be experiencing many different aspects of emotional distress including depression and anxiety, low self-esteem, loss, and bereavement.
-For young people especially, the familiarity of using art materials offers an accessible way to develop emotional awareness and build confidence.
+For children and young people especially, the familiarity of using art materials offers an accessible way to develop emotional awareness and build confidence.

 A typical session

 You will be supported to select from the wide range of different art materials on offer and start an activity, led by your own interests and creative instincts.
 If it’s helpful, I can offer themes or simple exercises to help you relax into the process.

 In your sessions there will be opportunities for you to explore different media and materials including paints, pastels, colouring pens and pencils, craft materials and modelling clay.
 You may choose to create a collage using pictures and images from magazines.